US quarantines American evacuees from China at military base

 Lawrence Gostin, a Georgetown University expert on public health law, said putting a large number of people under quarantine “is virtually unprecedented in modern American history.”

-“But I think it’s justified,” he said, noting the evacuees had been in a hot zone for the virus for a long time.
+“But I think it’s justified,” he said, noting the evacuees had been in a hot zone for a long time.

-A better approach, though, might have been getting the evacuees to agree to be isolated in the U.S. before they were allowed to get on the charter flight, he said.
+A better approach, though, might have been asking the evacuees to agree to be isolated in the U.S. as a condition for getting on the charter flight, he said.

+Matthew L. McCoy, a 55-year-old theme park designer who lives in China, said he was relieved when told he was under a 14-day federal quarantine order.

+“All of us really want to stay here and make sure we’re all medically clear and the public safe,” he said Friday by telephone.
+“Everybody was very relieved.
+We wanted to make sure all the tests were done first.”

+Once the quarantine ends, he plans to head to Atlanta to see family, but his home is in Shanghai.
+He said his fiancée and her parents are still in China, in an area far from the center of the outbreak.

+She urged him to take the flight so he could continue to get his work done, he said.
+Others in the group of 195 had to leave behind family members because they were not U.S. citizens, he said.

-Jarred Evans, a football player who is among the evacuees, said he had been hoping to get out over the weekend but understands the reason for the quarantine order.
+One of the evacuees said he had been hoping to get out over the weekend but understands the reason for the quarantine order.

-“When you come from the epicenter of Wuhan, and things are getting worse and not better, it’s the best thing to do,” he said in a phone interview.
+“When you come from the epicenter of Wuhan, and things are getting worse and not better, it’s the best thing to do,” Jarred Evans said in a phone interview.

 Evans moved to Wuhan several years ago to play in a Chinese football league.
 The New York City native played at the University of Cincinnati in 2014-15.